zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 > minor differences between the node itself and the documentation of
 > the node.
 The documentation is also not yet complete.</p>

+## Preface

+A distinction must be made between the terms node and node.
+In the Comfy registry there is a node registered.
+In this case this is the
+<code>ComfyUI-Simple_QR_Codes</code> node.
+Such a node can be installed
+using the ComfyUI Manager or using a terminal window and cloning the node to the correct directory.
+In case of my registered node, there are five different nodes are contained which can be used in a workflow

 ## Introduction

 <p align="justify">So far I have created three nodes.
 The first, the